Idi probak: Rules

-Women and idi probak

-Traditionally a male dominated sport, women have begun to take part in idi probak in recent years as they have in other Basque sports.

 History

 As so many Basque sports, the idi proba has its roots in the rural communities.
 Oxen were in widespread use due to the hilly topography of the Basque Country to which oxen are better suited than horses or mules.

 Traditionally the oxen were used as working oxen during the year and put onto light duty and receiving a special diet only in the run-up to the probak.
 Today few people keep working oxen and most are kept and trained solely for the probak.

 Doping and animal welfare

 The popularity of the sport and the associated heavy betting has not left the sport unscathed.
 The Basque oral tradition records cases of animal maltreatment with trainers spurning on their teams too harshly and such cases also occur today.

 There has also been a number of cases of doping.
 Although the number of cases is low, the Basque regional governments started introducing anti-doping measures in 1997 and created the office of Official Veterinarian in 2005 to help ensure good practice.